The S100 (chrome over alloy) snare drum

 “Mystery” may be an exaggeration; but it’s true that there is little correct information available on the Drouyn S100 alloy snare drum.
 A search will reveal a few pages on this drum and almost all of them will include a claim that the shell was made by Ludwig.

 To understand why it has been widely believed, we first need to look at the snare drum, as an instrument.

 Modern snare drums are descended from a military drum called a tabor.
 These were used by men on foot, so weight was a factor.
 Early drums were probably solid wood.
 A solid wood drum is heavy; so marching snare drums were soon developed using a thin sheet of wood, rolled into a tube.
 This technique evolved into using pieces of wood in layers or “plies”.
 This method of drum making is still the most commonly used today.

 Metal snare drums are usually louder and brighter than those made from wood.
 Early metal drums were made from materials such as bronze, brass and copper.
 They were either cast or rolled from a sheet of thin metal.
 Bearing edges (the edge of the drum onto which the drum head is stretched) were created by bending the metal; then the seam was welded, smoothed and the shell finally polished or chromed.
 Brass and steel became popular for this.
+This type of manufacturing is quite difficult.
 The majority of Dandy drums were made from wood ply.

 The New Metal